ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/var/tmp/README.md

 Unlike `/tmp` base directory, this temporary directory **get persisted** across reboot (without deletion) enabling post booting forensic analytics use.

-On some UNIX-like OSes like Red Hat Linux and Fedora, this directory is a direct replacement of `/tmp` directory and symlinked for `/usr/tmp` temporary directory.

 Programs **SHOULD NOT** assume any file and directory here and **SHOULD** always practice safe-querying before use.